Netronome/bpf-tool/README.md

 ### bpftool

 After `libbpf` is built and installed, make sure you have `libbfd` library installed and simply run `make` in this directory.
+The `libbfd` library is usually part of the software package binutils-devel/binutils-dev.

 ## TODO